behackl/bounded_domains/docs/details.rst

   original element instead of the determined sub-element.
-- Otherwise, if for whatever reason computations have to happen with quadrilaterals, then several methods have to be changed substantially -- among them, for example, :meth:`.PolygonalDomain.build_mappings` (for the adjacent vertex mapping, etc.).
+- Otherwise, if for whatever reason computations have to happen with quadrilaterals, then several methods have to be changed substantially to handle the more complex situation -- among them, for example, :meth:`.PolygonalDomain.build_mappings` (for the adjacent vertex mapping, etc.), and :meth:`.PolygonalDomain.distance_to_element`.